tigergraph/ecosys/README.md

 # TigerGraph JDBC Driver
 version 1.0

-The TigerGraph JDBC Driver is a Type 4 JDBC, converting JDBC calls directly into TigerGraph database commands.
+The TigerGraph JDBC Driver is a Type 4 driver, converting JDBC calls directly into TigerGraph database commands.
 Currently this driver only supports TigerGraph builtin queries and compiled queries (i.e., queries must be compiled and installed before being invoked via the JDBC driver).
-The driver will then talk to TigerGraph Rest++ server to run queries and get their results.
+The driver will then talk to TigerGraph's REST++ server to run queries and get their results.

-Support for GSQL interpreted mode is on the roadmap, meaning it will be able to run ad hoc queries, without needing to compile and install the quries beforehand.
+Support for GSQL interpreted mode is on the roadmap, meaning the driver will be able to run ad hoc queries, without needing to compile and install the queries beforehand.

 ## Versions compatibility